 The Biotechnology Project also initiated eight years of public events in response to the annual conventions of the Biotechnology Industry Organization and other corporate-sponsored meetings; these included critical public gatherings in Boston, St. Louis, Toronto, San Francisco, Philadelphia, San Diego, and several other cities.
 These events drew upon the ISE’s many years of organizing experience, as well as an analysis rooted in global environmental justice, and our commitment to empowering local grassroots activists to set the agenda and priorities for each event.

 For example, a St. Louis event in 2003 (coincident with the corporate-sponsored World Agricultural Forum) highlighted links to environmental health and environmental racism, international farmers movements, and the preservation of indigenous agricultures.
 Events in San Francisco (2004) and Philadelphia (2005) incorporated a “Reclaim the Commons” theme, created by local activists to highlight efforts toward neighborhood renewal and self-reliance.
 Reaching beyond the traditional focus on food safety and agricultural practices, these events highlighted a wide array of issues, including opposition to genetically engineered crops in the global South, biotech links to the pharmaceutical industry, and the continuing development of US biological warfare capabilities, in violation of international agreements.
-These events are described in detail at www.biodev.org.
+Read more about these events in detail here.

 Additionally, we serve on the Steering Committee of the Stop GE Trees Campaign, manage the website and email lists for the national Genetic Engineering Action Network, helped facilitate the formation of a grassroots food activist network in Maine, now known as Food for Maine’s Future, supported town meeting organizing by NOFA in Massachusetts, and supported the development of two collections of writing on biotechnology issues: Redesigning Life?
 The Worldwide Challenge to Genetic Engineering, and Gene Traders: Biotechnology, World Trade and the , both edited by the project’s founder and director, Brian Tokar.